Squero di San Trovaso

 Gondola rides can be booked on the spot at a fixed city rate: €90 for a 30-minute ride during the day and €110 in the evening or at night.
 The price is per boat, not per person, and each gondola can carry up to five passengers.
 Payment is cash only.

-You could also book a shared gondola ride online.
-These are more budget-friendly for solo travelers or couples who don't mind sharing the gondola with others, and they also remove the need to handle cash payments.
+These are more budget-friendly for solo travelers or couples willing to share the boat with other passengers, and they also eliminate the need to handle cash.

 Why two identical facades?